deemount/kraken/README.md

 # Kraken v1 RESTful API

 A RESTful API for Kraken v1 written in Go.
+This application is still under development.

 ## Endpoints

+***Notice***:
+There is actually only one endpoint defined

+### Global Methods

+* [SCHEME:HOST:PORT]/kraken/v1/home

 ### Private Methods